qtnc/swan/docs/stdlib.md

 Methods:

-- static Map.of(sequences...): construct a Map from one or more source mappings
+- static Map.of(entries...): construct a map from a serie of entries.
+Each entry must be an iterable with two elements, for example a 2-tuple.
 - clear: remove all items from the map
 - flipped: return a map where keys become values and values become keys.
 - getOrCompute(key, func): return this[key] if it is present in the map; otherwise, compute func(key) and store it in the map before returning it.